-Admission to the program is based upon each applicant's college course work and a personal interview.
+Admission to the program is based upon each applicant's college course work and a a Professional Assessment in Radiologic Sciences score.

 Class size is restricted by the number of clinical sites available.

 The following admission policies apply to the Radiation Therapy Progarm, in addition the the CHHS admissions policies.